-Here are the slides of my talk at the workshop on compositionality at the Simons Institute for the Theory of Computing next week.
-I decided to talk about some new work with Blake Pollard.
-You can see slides here:
+I gave a talk at the workshop on compositionality at the Simons Institute for the Theory of Computing next week.
+I spoke about some new work with Blake Pollard.
+You can see the slides here:

 • John Baez, Compositionality in network theory, 6 December 2016.

 and a video here: